Trenton Titans

 The Trenton Titans were a professional minor league ice hockey team that played in the ECHL.
 The team last played in the Atlantic Division of the ECHL's Eastern Conference.
 The Titans played their home games at the Sun National Bank Center in Trenton, New Jersey.
 Established in 1999, the team was owned by Delaware Valley Sports Group LLC, a local ownership group.
 They were most recently the ECHL affiliate of the NHL's Philadelphia Flyers and the AHL's Adirondack Phantoms.

 The Titans finished with the best record in the ECHL once in 2002, and qualified for the playoffs for eight out of their fourteen seasons.
 They won the league's Kelly Cup championship in 2005.

 The team was owned by the New Jersey Devils from 2006 to 2011, but remained an affiliate of the Flyers under the Titans name for the 2006–07 ECHL season.
 Renamed the Trenton Devils, the team was affiliated with the New Jersey Devils starting from the 2007–08 ECHL season.
 After the team was sold in 2011, the team reverted to the Titans moniker and affiliation with the Flyers for the 2011–12 ECHL season.

-The ECHL announced on April 23, 2013 that the Titans have ceased operations and that all players are considered unrestricted free agents, effective immediately.
+The ECHL announced on April 23, 2013 that the Titans had ceased operations and that all players are considered unrestricted free agents, effective immediately.